ronny-standtke/omnect-ui/README.md

 ### iotedge deployment

-In case it is agreed the omnect team takes care of providing omnect-ui as application in omnect-portal.
+In case it is agreed, the omnect team takes care of providing omnect-ui as application in omnect-portal.
 Get into contact with support@omnect.io if interested.

 ### Inject into omnect-os image